 You don’t have to crimp the edges, or pre-bake the crust.
 You don’t even have to cook the pears in advance.
 I saw one recipe that had 22 steps!
 Nope.
 Nope.
 Nope.
 This recipe is much easier than that!
 There are only six steps.
 Much better!
 The active time is about 15 minutes of work, and the whole thing is done in about an hour and a half (including resting in the fridge and baking).

 First you make the dough.
-That’s only six basic ingredients you likely already have at home.
+That’s only five basic ingredients you likely already have at home.
 Then, you let it cool in the refrigerator for an hour, and press out the dough into a roughly circular shape.
 Next, add the fruit, sprinkle the spices on top, and bake.

 I’ve made this tart with pears, because I had some extremely ripe pears I wanted to use up.
 If you don’t have pears, or would rather use something else, apples will work beautifully too.
 And, both are in season now.
 Once summer comes back around, you might try it with peaches or maybe plums too.